Code-Institute-Submissions/corals_health/README.md

 #### Prediction results

 The model can potentially show umbiguous result with nearly equal probabylities accross the labels.
 Well... in this case the decision is left to the user's discretion.
 After all, the model gives 85 % of accuracy and two major considerations must be taken into account:
-1) The dataset used in this project has a gret deal to be desired.
-The author gave an extensive account to it in this document, and
+1) The dataset used in this project has a great deal to be desired.
+The author gave an extensive account of it throughout this document, and
 2) Unlike the case of infected/ununfected living things ([e.g.](https://malaria-predictor.onrender.com/)), it is much harder (from the biological standpoint too) to draw a sharp borderline between 'bleached' and 'dead', and 'bleached' and 'healthy' states.